Magna Announces 2023 Annual Meeting Results

 Magna is more than one of the world's largest suppliers in the automotive space.
 We are a mobility technology company with a global, entrepreneurial-minded team of 171,000(2) employees and an organizational structure designed to innovate like a startup.
 With 65+ years of expertise, and a systems approach to design, engineering and manufacturing that touches nearly every aspect of the vehicle, we are positioned to support advancing mobility in a transforming industry.
 Our global network includes 341 manufacturing operations and 88 product development, engineering and sales centres spanning 29 countries.

-For further information about Magna (NYSE:MGA; TSX:MG), please visit www.magna.com or follow us on Twitter @MagnaInt.
+For further information about Magna MGAMG, please visit www.magna.com or follow us on Twitter @MagnaInt.

 _______________________________________________